Quynhcao-jane/SQL-Project/8 Week SQL Challenge/Case Study #5 - Data Mart/C. Before & After Analysis.md

 I'm breaking down this question to 2 parts.

 **Part 1: How do the sale metrics for 4 weeks before and after compare with the previous years in 2018 and 2019?**
-- Basically, the question is asking us to find the sales variance between 4 weeks before and after `'2020-06-15'` for years 2018, 2019 and 2020.
-Perhaps we can find a pattern here.
-- We can apply the same solution as above and add `calendar_year` into the syntax.

 ````sql
 WITH summary AS (